Ever wonder to yourself, half a cookie in hand, “why do I crave for sugar?”

 Let’s dive in with the causes behind your sugar cravings first!

-It’s no secret sugar chemicals can impact your brain and contribute to addictive behaviors.
+It’s no secret dopamine can impact your brain and contribute to addictive behaviors.

 The chemical causing so many eating problems is a neurotransmitter called dopamine.
 Dopamine signals to your brain when you get something good, like sugar or sexual release.

 Mental health professionals believe that this chemical reaction is what causes the craving for more.